All Jeanneau Boats For Sale

 Jeanneau has branched out throughout the world, manufacturing its familiar brand in an array of different countries.
 Thanks to outward thinking, they have taken many opportunities to work alongside other leading names, such as the Italian company Ferretti Craft.
 A great example of their ingenuity was the innovative trimaran boats they created specifically for the film Waterworld starring Kevin Costner.

 The Jeanneau design team utilises cutting-edge computer-aided design and manufacturing experience to craft a luxurious and solidly engineered range of boats and yachts.
-Their skilled craftsmen, with over sixty years of experience, have exceeded the standards and gone on to develop the cutting-edge craft.
+Their skilled craftsmen have exceeded the standards with over sixty years of experience and developed the cutting-edge craft.
 In 1956, M. Henri Jeanneau began building in his father’s workshop following his success in the “Six Heures De Paris” powerboat race.
-He founded a company that specialised in the build of small wooden outboard powered boats.
+He founded a company that specialised in the build of small wooden outboard-powered boats.
 Two years later, he built their first fibreglass hull moulded boat and by 1960 as in full fibreglass production with the “Calanque” speedboat launch.

 The early years of Production

-By 1970 the first of the Sangria sailing yachts were produced.
-During the 70’s, Jeanneau of Les Herbiers, France, concentrated primarily on building fibreglass sailing yachts, sold to Bangor Punta, then later to Chatellier Industry.
+By 1970 the first of the Sangria sailing yachts were produced in Les Herbiers, France.
+The factory concentrated primarily on building fibreglass sailing yachts, sold to Bangor Punta, then later to Chatellier Industry.
 In late 1995, an asset purchase of Jeanneau by the other French giant, Group Beneteau.
 Today Group Beneteau is simply the most extensive boat manufacturer to ever to exist.

-Though Jeanneau is now owned by a large holding company which includes Beneteau and many other organisations, for example, Lagoon & CNB.
-Jeanneau is an independent brand with entirely separate production facilities and distribution networks throughout the world.
+Though Jeanneau is now owned by Group Beneteau who own many other organisations, Jeanneau remains an independent brand with separate production facilities and distribution networks.
 Jeanneau celebrated 50 years in the industry in 2006 and 2009 they announced the re-branding of the range and the introduction of the Yacht and Prestige brands.

 Jeanneau Dealers in Network Yacht Brokers